 Huw Stephens has been a champion of new music for 20 years.
-During his visit to Russia, Huw will look at the creative growth of some of the artists that he has helped champion, including artists like Catfish and the Bottlemen, Little Simz and The 1975.
+During his visit to Russia, Huw looked at the creative growth of some of the artists that he has helped champion, including artists like Catfish and the Bottlemen, Little Simz and The 1975.

 New Holland Island, Pavilion